The procedure is the same whether you have a child at the school or not.

 2 Make a formal complaint

-If you do not feel that your concerns have been addressed informally, you may want to make a formal complaint.
+If you do not feel that your concerns have been addressed following an informal approach, you may want to make a formal complaint.

-Under the Education Act 2002 every school must publish its procedure for general complaints.
-If you have not already acquired a copy you should ask the school to let you see one.
+Under the Education Act 2002 every school must publish its procedure for general complaints. .
+If you do not already have a copy you should ask the school to let you see one.